qinyizhou2023/qinyizhou2023.github.io/_projects/2_project.md

 ### Interactive Design Details

-The book features six interactive scenarios that teach different aspects of light and shadow physics:
+The book features six interactive scenarios that teach different aspects of light and shadow physics.
+Each interaction is designed to transform abstract physics concepts into tangible, playful experiences that align with children's natural curiosity and learning patterns.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">